Sonia Cotelle

-Sonia Cotelle, née Slobodkine (19 June 1896 – 18 January 1945), was a Polish radiochemist.
+Sonia Cotelle, (née Slobodkine) (19 June 1896 – 18 January 1945), was a Polish radiochemist who worked with Marie Curie at the Institut du Radium in Paris.
+She was a specialist in radiochemistry which caused her premature death.

-Life and work
+Early life

-Sonia Cotelle was born in Warsaw, capital of the Vistula Land, in the Russian Empire on 19 June 1896.
-She was married but later divorced.
+Sonia Slobodkine was born in Warsaw, capital of the Vistula Land, in the Russian Empire on 19 June 1896.
 She graduated from the University of Paris in 1922, where she majored in chemistry.
+She was professionally known by her married surname Cotelle.

+Career

-While still a student, she began working in 1919 as an assistant in the Institute of Radium (Institut du Radium) founded by the Nobel Laureates, Marie Curie and her husband Pierre, in the university's Faculty of Science (Faculté des sciences).
-Cotelle was in charge of the measurement service between 1924 and 1926, after which she was appointed as a chemist in the Faculté des sciences.
-Cotelle was sent to the Institute of Radium in Prague, the capital of Czechoslovakia (now the Czech Republic), to set up radium standards there and conduct research at Jáchymov, where uranium ore was mined.
+While still a student, she began working in 1919 as an assistant in the Institut du Radium founded by the Nobel Laureates, Marie Curie and her husband Pierre, in the university's Faculty of Science (Faculté des sciences).
+Cotelle was in charge of the measurement service between 1924 and 1926, with a specialisation in preparing radioactive source.
+The department was the leading French institution in the field of radioactivity.
+She was then promoted to the role of chemist in the Faculté des sciences, in the “special framework” developed for the Curie laboratory.